-One of them is the shoulder.
-This is a tricky area of the body to use in a soccer match because if the ball hits the shoulder too low then it is considered the arm and then will be called for a handball.
+The shoulder is a tricky area of the body to use in a soccer game because if the ball hits the shoulder too low, it is considered the arm and will be called for a handball.

 In this article, we will look at if you can use your shoulder in soccer, instances where you can use your shoulder in soccer, and why sometimes, using your shoulder is a good idea.